lauraVAck/firstproject/README.md

 description of second tool

 ### Third Tool
-Description of my fancy new tool.
+Description of my fancy new Tool.

 ## Things to Do in the future

 - item1
 - item2
-- item3